Marcalachu/-Marcalachu-discord-bot-Akinator-and-snake/README.md

 # Marcalachu-discord-bot
-Play snake and akinator in discord with comands !akinator !snake Made by Marcalachu
+Play snake and akinator in discord with comands /akinator /snake Made by Marcalachu
 # Discord Bot: Akinator and Snake